-- Listening and Appraising
+- 1. Listening and Appraising

-- Musical Activities
+- 2. Musical Activities

 - a.
 Warm-up Games

 - b.
 Optional Flexible Games

-- c Singing
+- c.
+Singing

 - d.
 Playing instruments

-- Improvisation
+- e.
+Improvisation

-- Composition
+- f.
+Composition

-- Performing
+- 3. Performing

 Teachers will cover 3 units of work over the academic year.
 It is up to the teachers which units they choose but they must be completed in the order provided (e.g Reflect, Rewind and Replay cannot be taught first).